Skip to main content

 EIP-3607 and active EIPs via feature flags

-State source: Local Base reth node with Flashblocks support.
-The simulation reflects the pending world, not a stale cache.Supported protocols: Uniswap V3 (exactInputSingle, exactInput), Aerodrome router swap flows.
+State source (planned): Local Base reth node with Flashblocks support.
+The simulation will reflect the pending world, not a stale cache.Planned protocol adapters: Uniswap V3 (planned) (exactInputSingle, exactInput), Aerodrome (planned) router swap flows.

 SimOutcome